1949 24 Hours of Le Mans: Finish and post-race

-Through the day, Louveau chased hard, making back two of the laps on the slowing Ferrari.
-Right up to the last lap he was pulling spectacular four-wheel drifts on the corners, thrilling the growing crowd sensing a heroic French victory.
+Over the course of the race Louveau had chased hard, gaining back two laps on the slowing Ferrari.
+Up to the last lap he was drifting through the corners, thrilling a growing crowd, who began to envision a comeback victory for the French driver.
 But it was not to be and the veteran Chinetti carefully nursed his car home with just enough pace.
 At 4pm Charles Faroux, originator and director of the race since its inception in 1923, was again the man to wave the chequered flag – overseen by the new French President, Vincent Auriol.

 Chinetti got home by only 15 km - just over a lap - from the charging Louveau (who matched Delage's best Le Mans result).
 The Frazer-Nash had moved up to third after midday and, although ten laps behind the leaders, kept it despite gearbox problems and virtually no clutch by the end.

 The big #1 Talbot-Lago SS sedan had been running well all race and had comfortably moved into 4th place until the very last lap when it stopped on circuit with engine failure (or out of fuel!).
 After running strongly Louis Gérard lost time when the engine lost a cylinder, then he was one of the first on the scene and stopped to help poor Maréchal.
 His Delage inherited the Talbot's fourth place and finished trailing a plume of oil smoke.

 Veterans Georges Grignard (who would later buy the stock of the bankrupt Talbot company) and Robert Brunet brought home the first of the Delahayes, in 5th place winning the S5000 class.
 In sixth came the Bentley of owner Jack Hay and racing journalist Tommy Wisdom, that had not missed a beat all race, apart from two punctures.
 Having had a night's sleep afterward, Hay then swapped the big fuel tank for the family luggage and they headed off to the Côte d’Azur on holiday.